hyper-expanse/hyper-expanse.github.io/content/guides/labels.md

 Content after the category and separator MUST be understandable on its own, without additional context or training.

-Example: `type: 0` where `0` is understood, by convention, or other documentation, to be a bug.
+Example: `type::0` where `0` is understood, by convention, or other documentation, to be a bug.

 In this example, `0` is not accessible to a member of the community, or third-party contributor, who is not familiar with the existing convention, or who has not read a project’s contributing documentation that lays out the convention.